 (b) One of the offices in 5137.7204-93 will furnish requests and information necessary for the execution of a gratuitous agreement to the contracting office.

-(c) The contracting officer shall furnish two copies of the gratuitous agreement to the appropriate addressee in 5137.7204-93.
-In addition, the contracting officer shall furnish a copy of the agreement to all Army activities likely to have use for the training covered by the agreement.
+(c) The Contracting officer shall furnish two copies of the gratuitous agreement to the appropriate addressee in 5137.7204-93.
+In addition, the Contracting officer shall furnish a copy of the agreement to all Army activities likely to have use for the training covered by the agreement.

 Subpart 5137.74 – Services at Installations Being Closed